 The Goldendale Observatory became famous with the February 26, 1979 total solar eclipse, as thousands of visitors and the news media descended on the town of Goldendale for the event.
 NBC-TV donated $500 (about $1900 today) to the Observatory for the privilege of providing live television broadcasts of the eclipse to the nation and world from the Observatory.
 The Astronomical League held their annual gathering of amateur astronomers in Goldendale specifically for the eclipse, and generously shared their telescopes with the public.
 The large amount of attention for the Observatory accompanying the 1979 eclipse put renewed pressure on the City of Goldendale and surrounding Klickitat County to finally adopt the lighting codes which were promised years earlier to protect the night sky for the 24½ inch telescope.

 From 2015 to 2019, the Observatory received telescope upgrades and a major renovation and expansion with public costs totaling almost $6 million.
-While the historic 24½ inch telescope and its dome structure remained largely intact, the rest of the facility was demolished to make way for a larger and more modern building with improved infrastructure, more seating and interpretive displays, new landscaping, and enlarged parking capacity.
+While the historic 24½ inch telescope and its dome structure remained largely intact but hidden behind a new facade, the rest of the facility was demolished to make way for a larger and more modern building with improved infrastructure, more seating and interpretive displays, new landscaping, and enlarged parking capacity.

 Don Conner, the most involved amateur astronomer of the four, was a high school dropout, and had apparently been somewhat of a problem child.
 If this inauspicious beginning was not enough, Don, a retired auto parts worker, had multiple sclerosis severe enough to require use of a wheel chair for most of the project's existence.
 Don had a driving interest in astronomy and making telescopes.
 He started out during the depression grinding mirrors from glass furniture coasters and emery dust discarded as waste from the Fuller Glass Company.
 He studied all the material on astronomy he could obtain.
 Don became increasingly skilled at telescope mirror making and enjoyed passing on his skills to young people interested in astronomy and amateur telescope making.